How to Write a Research Paper | A Beginner's Guide

 - Have there been some recent developments that build on the extant research?

 In this stage, you might find it helpful to formulate some research questions to help guide you.
-These are more commonly used in a thesis or dissertation rather than an essay.
 To write research questions, try to finish the following sentence: “I want to know how/what/why…”

 A thesis statement is a statement of your central argument — it establishes the purpose and position of your paper.
 If you started with a research question, the thesis statement should answer it.
 It should also show what evidence and reasoning you’ll use to support that answer.